seanpfeifer/devproxy/README.md

 # Proxy all other paths to the local server on port 9595
 devproxy -port 9090 -proxy /api/->http://0.0.0.0:9191 -proxy /->http://0.0.0.0:9595
 ```

+## Potential Future Features

+- [ ] Support for HTTPS via generating a self-signed cert
+- [ ] Loading config from a file